The topology of Calabi-Yau threefolds with Picard number three: Introduction

-The main result of this paper is the following: \begin{main} Let $X$ be a simply-connected \CY threefold with $b_2 (X)=3$ satisfying the above simplifying assumptions and let $F =0$ denote the real elliptic curve corresponding to the cubic form and $H=0$ its (smooth) Hessian curve.
-Then the real elliptic curve determined by $F$ has two connected components and the \Kahler cone of $X$ is contained in the cone on the interior of the bounded component on which the cubic is positive.
-Moreover the linear form $c_2$ is positive on the (positive) open cone in $H^2(X, \R)$ on the bounded component. \end{main}
+\begin{thm} Let $X$ be a \CY threefold with $b_2 (X)=3$, where the cubic form $F$ defines a smooth cubic curve with irreducible Hessian and there are no rigid non-movable surfaces $E$ on $X$ with $E^3>0$.
+Then the real elliptic curve $C \subset \P^2 (\R )$ determined by $F$ has two connected components and the \Kahler cone of $X$ is contained in the cone on the interior of the bounded component on which the cubic is positive.
+Moreover the linear form $c_2$ is non-negative on the positive cone in $H^2(X, \R)$ on the bounded component. \end{thm}

-In particular, we note using Wall's result that, for any given even $b_3 >0$, we have an abundance of examples of smooth compact 6-manifolds which support no Calabi--Yau structures, both in the case when the cubic defines a real elliptic curve with one component and in the case of two components --- for the latter we shall also need to choose the linear form appropriately, so that it is negative somewhere on the (positive) open cone on the bounded component.
-The last sentence of the theorem will also be relevant for boundedness questions --- cf. Section 3 of \cite{WilPic3}.
+In particular, we note using Wall's result that, for any given even $b_3 >0$, we have an abundance of examples of smooth compact oriented 6-manifolds which support no Calabi--Yau structures, both in the case when the cubic defines a real elliptic curve with one component and in the case of two components --- for the latter we may also need to choose the linear form appropriately, so that it is negative somewhere on the positive cone on the bounded component.

+It is an open question for $b_2 (X) >3$, assuming the cubic form is smooth with irreducible Hessian and $X$ contains no rigid non-movable surfaces $E$ with $E^3 >0$, whether the corresponding real cubic hypersurface must contain two components with the \Kahler cone of $X$ contained in the cone on the interior of the bounded component on which the cubic is positive --- by Remark 4.7 of \cite{WilBd}, it is true when there are no rigid non-movable surfaces.

+The last sentence of the above theorem has consequences for boundedness questions, which we explore in the final Section of the paper.
+If $c_2$ were numerically trivial then, by a well-known result due to S.-T. Yau \cite{Yau}, $X$ is an \'etale quotient of an abelian threefold and so is not simply connected; thus $c_2 =0$ defines a projective line in $\P^2(\R )$.

+\begin{thm} Given a smooth integral ternary cubic $F$ with irreducible Hessian and an integral linear form $c_2$ not vanishing at any of the three real inflexion points of the elliptic curve, the \CY threefolds $X$ with these invariants on $H^2(X, \Z )$ which do not contain rigid non-movable surfaces $E$ with $E^3 >0$ form a bounded (maybe empty) family, except possibly for those which are birationally elliptic.
+In particular the family of such threefolds is birationally bounded. \end{thm}